bradleyap/Watson-news-sample-room-java/README.md

 ## Interacting with the Watson News Service Room

 If you were able to bring up the form page, it provides some key information and allows you to send messages to your room.
 You can try out commands and do other things that test the Java room you have just stood up.

+1. Click the `connect` button
+2. Try entering some "User Initiated Commmands"

-This particular room has a "/news" command which you ca try out.
+This particular room has a "/news" command which you can try out.
 Just type "/news" followed by the name of a company and then click on .

 ```
 /news Pivotal